MasonCompetitiveCyber/vindicta/README.md

 # Structure
 ```
 1. The Main TUI App is TabbedPanels Layout and the library used is https://code.rocketnine.space/tslocum/cview
-2. Code for each Tab is placed under detect directory
-3. Code for each Tab's UI is placed under ui directory
+3. Code for each Tab's UI and function is placed under ui directory
 ```

 # ToDo List: